nashville-software-school/C75-server-side/book-3-sql-efcore/chapters/creek-river-ai-generation.md

 ### AI Agent Prompt Challenge: Generate Creek River

 Now, create a new folder and open it in VS Code.
 Try to write a prompt that will get an AI agent to generate a .NET codebase similar to what you created in the Creek River project.
 Do what you can.
-This might take some trial and error.
-Don't worry - you can always delete the files generated and try again.
+After the agent is finished, you should try to run it and compare it with your own code.

+You might want to manually modify the code.
+Or you can always delete the files generated, tweak your prompt, and try again.
+This process can take some trial and error, and the goal is more about getting a feel for the workflow and how AI works than about getting a specific result.

 If you need some guidance, click on Hint #1 to get an outline of a suggested prompt.
 If you're stumped or want to compare with a successful prompt, click on Hint #2.

-Roo can have trouble executing commands in the terminal, so you might want to append something like this in your prompt:
+Note: Roo can have trouble executing commands in the terminal, so you might want to append something like this in your prompt:
 ```
 In this process, please read, edit and create new folders and files.
 If you need to otherwise execute something on the command line, instead provide it to me and I will enter that myself.
 ```